-General Chemistry for engineering emphasizing theoretical majors, necessary for principles an understanding of the nature of matter and the physical and chemical changes it undergoes.
-A good which understanding of algebra is needed because of the problem solving nature of much of the work.
+General Chemistry for engineering majors, emphasizing theoretical principles necessary for an understanding of the nature of matter and the physical and chemical changes which it undergoes.
+A good understanding of algebra is needed because of the problem solving nature of much of the work.

-Three Credits 215 CHEMISTRY (FO) (SI) COREQUISITE: CHM 215L
+CHEMISTRY (FO) (SI)

+COREQUISITE: CHM 215L